Academics

 Being a sixth grader at Village means that you look beyond yourself.
 You look for ways that you can use your talents to improve the community and lives of those around you.
 In essence, the students become philanthropists, altruistic ambassadors for the school, their families and their communities.

 Sixth grade is the culminating year at Village, so the program strives to balance students’ current needs while preparing them to transfer to middle school.
 A strong emphasis is placed on students developing greater responsibility and independence.
 Responsibility doesn’t just appear in the Village Values.
 Responsibility also appears in several long-anticipated projects and programs set aside for sixth graders because of their ability to see beyond their immediate concerns.
-Sixth graders are paired with a kindergarten “buddy” with whom they participate in many activities both on and off campus.
-Sixth graders participate in a community service partnership with the St. Joseph's Center of Venice, providing the priceless experience of working with preschool age children.
-Beginning in January, St. Joseph's students come to Village School bi-monthly to read and do craft projects with sixth graders.
-Also, in the spring, the sixth grade puts on a musical play for the school.
+Sixth graders are paired with a kindergarten “buddy” with whom they meet several times a month and participate in activities both on and off campus.
+6th graders also stage a musical and put on a World's Fair for the Village community.